Skip to main content

 When you're stretched thin, corners get cut.
 Deliverables go out with typos.
 Emails take three days to return.
 Projects that used to take a week now take two because you're juggling too many at once.

 Your reputation is your most valuable asset as a small business.
-If overwork is eroding quality, it's not a discipline problem — it's a capacity problem.
-And the only fix is more hands.
+If overwork is eroding quality, it's not a discipline problem.
+It's a capacity problem, and the only fix is more hands.

-3. Revenue Has Hit a Plateau
+3. Revenue Has Flatlined

 You've been stuck at the same revenue level for 6–12 months despite strong demand.
 You physically cannot do more work.
 Every hour of your day is already accounted for.